liang2kl/splatoon-bot-wechat/README.md

 Wechat bot for querying Splatoon 3 work (Salmon Run) results.

 Contributions are welcome!
-Feel free to open an issue or a pull request if you have any suggestions or improvements.
+Feel free to open an issue or a pull request if you have any suggestions or improvements to make.

 ![](./docs/screenshot.png)